opensearch-project/documentation-website/_im-plugin/index-context.md

 - Settings tuned to your specific use case.
 - Accurate mappings and aliases based on [OpenSearch Integrations]({{site.url}}{{site.baseurl}}/integrations/).

 The settings and metadata configuration that are applied using component templates are automatically loaded when your cluster starts.
-These component templates start with `@abc_template@` or Application Based Configuration (ABC) templates.
-To prevent potential configuration issues, you can only use ABC templates the way it’s described on this page, through a `context` object declaration.
+Component templates that start with `@abc_template@` or Application Based Configuration (ABC) templates can only be used through a `context` object declaration, in order to prevent configuration issues.
 {: .warning}